01403628892

 Community Project awards

-This award is open to community groups in deprived or marginalised areas and developing music education for those living in the area (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland), providing music making opportunities to those experiencing mental health challenges/affected by loneliness or isolation.
-Applicants for this award will need to demonstrate how music is used within their project work and where possible, be able to illustrate previous examples of their work as well as illustrate how funds will be used to remove barriers to support music-making for the group.
-A grant of up to £2000 is available for this award.
+This award is open to youth clubs and comparable organisations in deprived or marginalised areas (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland).
+These organisations must be developing music provision for local young people by providing music making opportunities outside of their school/higher education setting.
+Your application will need to demonstrate how music is (or will be) used within the youth club/organisation’s project work and where possible, illustrate previous examples as well as detail how you will use this award to remove barriers to music-making for participants.
+This award comprises eight-track software, audio interface hardware, cloud subscription, studio kit (including, monitors, amps, microphones, stands and cables), instruments (guitar, bass guitar, e. drumkit), cases as well as a cash grant for mentoring/coaching (of between £1000-£6000).
+NB laptops/PCs are not provided.

-Open to applications from groups using entry-level descant recorders to support communities in deprived or marginalised areas (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland).
+This award is open to applications from groups/schools using entry-level descant recorders to support communities in deprived or marginalised areas (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland).
 Suitable for beginners only and includes ‘walking in the air sheet music’.
 Note, no cases available.
+Applicants can apply for up to 60 recorders.

 Individual awards